Delage: After the Second World War

 A large prototype Delage D-180 limousine appeared at the 1946 Paris Motor Show, but there were evidently no further developments on this project, and by the next year the big prototype had quietly disappeared.
 At the 1947 Paris Motor Show only a single model was exhibited as the business focused on its six-cylinder 3-litre Delage D6 which in most respects will have been familiar to anyone who had known the 3-litre Delages of the 1930s.
 The car was offered with bodies by firms such as Chapron, Letourner & Marchand and Guilloré.
 A variety of coupe and cabriolet bodied D6s were produced.
 In addition, both Guilloré and Chapron produced a large saloon/sedan body.
 The two were remarkably similar, both being six-light four-door cars with conservative 1930s style shapes.
 Something else the two had in common was unexpectedly narrow rear doors, enforced by the combination of a long body, a long rear overhang and a relatively short wheelbase provided by the D6 chassis.
-A longer wheelbase 1952 special version, bodied by Guilloré, was owned by National Assembly president Edouard Herriot.
+A longer wheelbase 1952 special version, bodied by Guilloré, was owned by National Assembly president Édouard Herriot.

 Nevertheless, these were difficult times for luxury auto-makers in France and by now the company's registered head office was the same as that for Delahaye: production statistics from the period group Delage and Delahaye together.
 Louis Delâge himself, who had lived in poverty and quasi-monastic isolation since bankruptcy in 1935 had enforced the transfer of his company to Delahaye, died in December 1947, and during the next few years any residual autonomy that the business had enjoyed disappeared.
 Increases in motoring taxes, most notably in 1948 and most savagely targeting cars with engines of above 2 litres, combined with the depressed economic conditions of post-war France to create a difficult market for luxury car manufacturers.
 In 1950 Delahaye produced 235 cars which will have included a significant number of Delages.
 In 1951 the combined production figure for the two brands slumped to 77: in 1952 it was down to 41.
 In 1953 Delage production ended.

 Delage was absorbed into Hotchkiss along with Delahaye in 1954, and car manufacturing ended.